 Dog meat is eaten in some countries and certain breeds of dogs are raised on farms and slaughtered for their meat.
 Dog meat may be consumed as an alternative source of meat or for specific medicinal benefits attributed to various parts of a dog.
 In parts of the world where dogs are kept as pets, people generally consider the use of dogs for food to be a social taboo.

 Cultural attitudes, legalities, and history regarding eating dog meat varies from country to country.
 Very little statistical information is available on attitudes to the consumption of dog meat.
 Though the consumption of dog meat is generally viewed as taboo in Western culture, some Westerners support the right to eat dog meat and accuse other Westerners who protest against dog eating in other countries of cultural imperialism and intolerance

 Submitted by Jianu Lucian

 Deer placenta soup, served with mushrooms, flowers, black chicken, and deer tendon in the broth.
 Image available on WeirdMeats (above).

 What better to wash down your gelatinous lumps of lye fish than a nice chilled cup of dead mice?
 What better indeed.

-Baby mice wine is a traditional Chinese and Korean “health tonic,” which apparently tastes like raw gasoline.
+Baby mice wine is a traditional Chinese “health tonic,” which apparently tastes like raw gasoline.
 Little mice, eyes still closed, are plucked from the embrace of their loving mothers and stuffed (while still alive) into a bottle of rice wine.
 They are left to ferment while their parents wring their tiny mouse paws in despair, tears drooping sadly from the tips of their whiskers.